Saxon Cavalry Uniforms

 Lemon yellow facings.

-the men transferred to
+The men were transferred to Garde du Corps.

 1700 |